Sciatica Symptoms, Causes and Treatment

 • Traumatic pathologies

-Physiotherapist aims at reduction of pain by means of therapeutic modalities and manual techniques.
+The physiotherapist aims at the reduction of pain by means of therapeutic modalities and manual techniques.

 Chiropractic adjustments can be used in suitable candidates.

-Nerve mobilization and dry needling helps relax the nerve.
-Exercises can be implemented depending on the basis of activities that aggravate or relieve patient’s pain.
+Nerve mobilization and dry needling help relax the nerve.
+Exercises can be implemented depending on the basis of activities that aggravate or relieve the patient’s pain.

-If weakness is observed than lower limb strengthening and gait training also forms an important part of the rehabilitation programme.
+If weakness is observed than lower limb strengthening and gait training also forms an important part of the rehabilitation program.

-At Pain Free Physiotherapy Clinic we have treated thousands of cases with sciatica problem.
-We have successfully identified the real cause in most of them and helped most of them live a pain free life
+At Pain-Free Physiotherapy Clinic we have treated thousands of cases with a sciatica problem.
+We have successfully identified the real cause in most of them and helped most of them live a pain-free life